Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 The term Fochemax is my play on words.
 Simply put, it is short for a photo-chemical accident, which is exactly how these images were created.

 Remember film and darkrooms?
 Well, most of my images are of film origin.
 Fochemax #1 was a blank test strip that I had thought might be accidentally light-fogged.
 I threw it in the trash can undeveloped.
-Subsequent unsatisfactory, and not fully developed prints, were added.
-Process chemicals were carried along.
-Turning the inspection light on and off solarized the image.
+Subsequent unsatisfactory, and not fully developed prints, plus test strips, were discarded.
+Processing chemicals were carried along.
+Turning the inspection light on and off solarized this image.
 I found it at the end of the printing session.
-It looked to me like a very busy Stonehenge.
-I re-processed it to archival standards.
-It is 17″ wide.
+It looked to me like Stonehenge had reproduced.
+I washed it and then re-processed it to archival standards.
+It is 5″X17″

 Fochemax #4 Gaspe 2003

-Reminds me of a cave drawing of a mythic creature battle.
-2004
+2004 I see a cave drawing of mythic creatures in battle.

 Ghost chairs in the snow.

-Another object in the snow.
-Guesses what it actually is?
+Inkblot (object in snow) circa 1971 Guesses what it is?

 Perspective / Perception